top of page

 • Identify your target customers

 Define who will buy your product or service.
-Create detailed customer profiles including demographics, behaviours, and pain points.
+Create detailed customer profiles, including demographics, behaviours, and pain points.

 • Analyse market size and growth